Nadiayousaf/Nadiayousaf/README.md

 ---

-# About Me
+## About Me

-I'm a **Python Developer** and **Full Stack Developer** with hands-on experience building responsive, scalable, and database-driven web applications.
+I'm a Python Developer and Full Stack Developer passionate about creating modern, scalable, and reliable web applications.

-My expertise spans the complete development lifecycle—from designing intuitive user interfaces to developing backend services, integrating relational and NoSQL databases, deploying applications, and maintaining clean, maintainable code.
+My experience spans the complete development lifecycle—from building responsive user interfaces with **HTML, CSS, JavaScript, Bootstrap, and Tailwind CSS** to developing backend services using **Python** and **Flask**, integrating **MySQL, PostgreSQL, MongoDB, and SQLite**, and deploying applications with **Vercel** and **Netlify**.

-I enjoy solving real-world problems through software engineering and continuously expanding my knowledge of modern technologies and best development practices.
-My focus is on writing efficient, scalable, and production-ready applications that deliver an excellent user experience.
+I enjoy writing clean, maintainable code, solving challenging problems, and continuously expanding my expertise through real-world projects.
+I'm currently seeking opportunities where I can contribute to meaningful software while growing as a professional developer.

 # Tech Stack